PrestaShop/example-modules/demomultistoreform/README.md

  ### How to install

   1. Download or clone module into `modules` directory of your PrestaShop installation
-  2. Rename the directory to make sure that module directory is named `demomultistoreform`*
+  2. Rename the directory to make sure that the module directory is named `demomultistoreform`*
   3. `cd` into module's directory and run following commands:
-      - `composer install` - to download dependencies into vendor folder
+      - `composer install` - to download dependencies into the vendor folder
   4. Install module from Back Office
   5. In the BO, activate multistore in Shop parameters > Preferences
   6. Create and configure at least one second shop